Performance vs. Spectral Properties For Single-Sideband Continuous Phase Modulation

-Based on~\cite{fares2018quantum}, the only idea we have about $w$ is that increasing $w$ will impact the SSB-FSK PSD exponential decrease, which can be quantified to $\exp(−4 \pi w/T_b)$ for the particular case $h=1$, therefore, it is interesting to study the effect of the pulse width $w$ more deeply on both energy computation and BW occupancy $BT_{\text{b}}$.
+Based on~\cite{fares2018quantum}, the only idea we have about $w$ is that increasing $w$ will impact the SSB-FSK PSD exponential decrease, which can be quantified to $\exp(−4 \pi w/T_b)$ for the particular case $h=1$.
+Therefore, it is interesting to study the effect of the pulse width $w$ more deeply on both energy computation and $BW$ occupancy $BT_{\text{b}}$.
 To fully cover the effect of the pulse width $w$, we need to define a numerical range that covers up the \textit{useful} region (a reduced set into the \textit{feasible} region).
-The pulse width $w$ is only found in the frequency pulse given by (\ref{freqeuncy pulse}).
+The pulse width $w$ can only be found in the frequency pulse given by (\ref{freqeuncy pulse}).
 It is clear from this expression that no restrictions are found to delimit possible values of $w$ (expect that it has to be a non-null positive real).
 Therefore, to cover the full \textit{feasible} region, we should take into consideration all values of pulse width $w$, i.e., $w \in \: ]0,\infty[$.
 Consequently, we define $w_{\text{lim}}$ a new limit on the pulse width $w$, where for $w_{\text{lim}}\leq w \leq \infty$ we obtain approximately the same frequency pulse $g(t)$, hence, it will be possible to reduce the study to $w\in \: ]0,w_{\text{lim}}]$, which is for us now the \textit{useful} region.
 The calculation of $w_{\text{lim}}$ is straightforward using the \textit{2-norm} defined as